-TABLE 13 Top Producers of Gender Experts - Universities

-Name Country Number
+Country Number

 Melbourne AUS 3

 Graduate Institute, Geneva Switzerland 3

 LSE UK 3

 Sussex UK 3

 Cornell US 3

 Harvard US 3

 Australian National University AUS 2

 Tor Vergata University Italy 2

 Universita di Padova Italy 2

 Erasmus University NL 2

 University of Witwatersrand South Africa 2

 Universidad Complutense, Madrid Spain 2

 University of Geneva Switzerland 2

 Cambridge UK 2

 University of Reading UK 2

 Warwick UK 2

 Boston University US 2

 Columbia US 2

 Johns Hopkins US 2

 Yale US 2

-TOTAL 46
+Total 46

-No doubt, some of the accumulation of symbolic capital on display results from the fact that the top scholars identified come from universities that produce gender experts, who in turn are likely to identify their teachers as influential.
-LSE and Sussex appear among the top five schools at which our respondents earned their highest degree, next to Cornell, Harvard, Melbourne, and the Graduate Institute, Geneva (see Table 13).
+- No doubt, some of the accumulation of symbolic capital on display results from the fact that the top scholars identified come from universities that produce gender experts, who in turn are likely to identify their teachers as influential.
+LSE and Sussex appear among the top five schools at which our respondents earned their highest degree, next to Cornell, Harvard, Melbourne, and the Graduate Institute, Geneva (see Table 6).
 From the non-Anglophone world, Italian, Dutch, Spanish and Swiss universities make it into the top providers of degrees for gender experts.
-Regarding universities from the South, only the South African University of Witwatersrand ranks among the top producers of gender experts in IOs and INGOs.
-The vast majority of experts in our sample were trained in the US and UK.
-The two countries together produced 40 per cent of all experts.
-Two host countries of international agencies, Italy and Switzerland followed at a distance with 7 and 6 per cent respectively (See Table 14).
+Regarding universities from the South, only the South African University of Witwatersrand ranks among the top producers of gender experts in IOs and INGOs. - By far the greatest number of experts in our sample were trained in the US (22 per cent) and UK (18 per cent).
+Two host countries of international agencies, Italy and Switzerland, followed at a distance with 7 and 6 per cent respectively.
+Our respondents were also trained in Australia (5 per cent), the Netherlands (4 per cent), Canada, France, India, and Spain (3 per cent each), and in Chile, the Philippines, South Africa, and Sweden (2 per cent each). - With regard to gender experts inside the organisations, we expected that certain individuals would emerge as leaders in particular issue areas.
+The data do not confirm this expectation.
+Table 7 lists the 25 most influential gender experts inside organisations (i.e. those who were mentioned at least twice).
+When we looked at where the respondents who nominated these individuals were situated, we found that most of our top experts are influential in multiple issue areas.
+We again encounter some academics who also are consultants: Naila Kabeer emerges at the top here as well, and